 It was summer break.
 I was working at my dad’s telecommunications office in the morning and at Pet Supermarket at night.
 My dad’s office was a bit of a blessing in disguise.
 You know those annoying automated telephone ads you get every now and then (“Congratulations!
 You’ve won a free Caribbean cruise!
 Press one…”)?
 Well, it was my job to call those automated messages and make sure that they worked.
 I did that all. day. long.
 You could say that I was pretty bored, but my coworkers were very nice, and I had it pretty cush.
 So cush in fact, that I got to browse Facebook in my downtime, which is where my adventure began.

 Signing Up for the European Tour

-As I was scrolling, I saw an ad for Education First’s College Break program.
-A few years beforehand, in high school, I was part of a homestay program through Education First (EF).
+As I was scrolling, I saw an ad for a summer break program.
+A few years beforehand, in high school, I was part of a homestay program.
 I had spent the summer hosting a student from Spain named Celia.
 It had been a great summer.
 Since I was already familiar with the company, I clicked the link.
 By that night, after talking to my parents, I had decided I was going to do it.
 I signed up for my month-long European tour a year in advance so that I could work to pay for the trip myself.
 I was originally going to go by myself, but eventually, my college roommate, Dounia, decided she wanted in on the fun, too.
 We were heading overseas together for the first big adventure of our entire lives.

 Preparation is Key